fabric8io/fabric8/examples/soap/README.md

 To build the quick start:

-1. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder to install quickstart bom in your local repository
-* Change your working directory to `quickstarts/soap` directory.
+1.Change your working directory to `soap` directory.
 * Run `mvn clean install` to build the quickstart.
 * Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
 * In the JBoss Fuse console, enter the following command: